Codecademy/docs/content/python/concepts/file-methods/terms/rmdir/rmdir.md

 ---
 Title: '.rmdir()'
-Description: 'Allows the user to delete a folder.'
+Description: 'Allows the user to delete a folder if it exists.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'